netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 Hello and welcome to module 3 of the NetBox 'Zero-to-Hero' course.
 In [Module 2: Setting up the Organization](../2-setting-up-the-organization/2-setting-up-the-organization.md) you learned how to model an organization within NetBox, and how to use the Web Interface to both manually create individual objects, and bulk import objects using CSV-formatted data.

 In this module we will continue to populate NetBox with data for our fictional organization.
-Our intrepid Network Engineer Eric will be adding the network devices that are going to be installed at the planned new Brisbane branch office, making use of the NetBox REST API (he's heard about these API things on a podcast and is keen to learn how to work with one!).
+Our intrepid Network Engineer Eric will be adding the network devices that are going to be installed at the planned new Brisbane branch office, making use of the NetBox REST API (he's heard about these API things on the 'Router Nerds' podcast and is keen to learn how to use one).

 By the end of this module you will be able to:
 - Describe how NetBox models devices
 - Use Postman to make REST API calls to NetBox
 - Save time by making use of the community library of pre-defined device types

+## Why Use The REST API?
+You can obviously add all this data manually via the Web Interface, but by getting hands on with the REST API, you will start to take your skills with NetBox to the next level!
+A lot of Network Engineers have never used an API (they have surely heard of them by now though) and they might be unsure of how to work with one, or why they should even bother.

+The goal of this module is to demystify REST API's and show you how powerful and simple to use the NetBox REST API is.
+You will quickly start to see how you can interact programmatically with NetBox and how NetBox can drive your Network Automation efforts going forward.

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options: